Jumpz12/screenshare-discord-bot/README.md

 * Create a developer app [here](https://discordapp.com/developers/applications/).
 * Make it a bot and grab it's token.
 * Copy the token into the `token` variable within the file, making sure it is a string.
-* Simply run the .py file and the bot will automatically load.
+* Simply run the `.py` file and the bot will automatically load.

+DISCLAIMER: Uses `discord.py` version 0.16.12

 ### Todo List